 For a second year, our council community service project will be Good Turn for Nature.
 The Children of Indiana Nature Park and its partners will provide opportunities to engage Scouts in hands-on conservation activities and raise awareness about caring for Nature with the next generation.

-- Complete the Good Turn for Nature Commitment Form and submit it to Stephanie at email@example.com.
-The Good Turn for Nature team will then match you with a host as close as possible to your desired location and project.
+- The Good Turn for Nature team will match your unit with a host organization, as close as possible to your desired location and project.

-- Already have a local park or nature preserve contact?
-Great!
+- If you already have a local park contact, that’s great!
 Make plans for a “caring for nature” service project and create your own event.
-Please complete the commitment form and submit to Stephanie.
+(We still need you to complete the commitment form so we can track participation.)